descope/node-sdk/README.md

   email: 'desmond@descope.com',
   displayName: 'Desmond Copeland',
   userTenants: [{ tenantId: 'tenant-ID1', roleNames: ['role-name1'] }],
+  // You can inject custom data into the template.
+  // Note that you first need to configure custom template in Descope Console
+  // For example: configure {{options_k1}} in the custom template, and pass { k1: 'v1' } as templateOptions
+  templateOptions: { k1: 'v1', k2: 'v2' },
 });

 // You can invite batch of users via an email / text message.